symbuzzer/systemless-hosts-KernelSU-module/README.md

+# systemless hosts KernelSU module
-# Required module to use applications such as AdAway on KernelSU
+Required module to use applications such as AdAway on KernelSU